MichalKonvic/Chattero/README.md

 Error code:

-0 - everything is ok
-1 - cannot create room
-2 - no data sent
+4 - ChannelID does not satisfy ChannelID rules! - RuleBreakError / Username does not satisfy UsernameID rules - RuleBreakError